 A complete procurement process consists of:

+If this rundown stands to show something is that the procurement process is anything but simple.
 Funnily enough, procurement is also often mistaken for purchasing.
 But just like sourcing, purchasing is only a small subset of the broader procurement function that includes activities like ordering, expediting, receiving, and fulfilling payments.

 Also, purchasing is less competitive than procurement because purchases can be considered one-off each time.
 You have the freedom to research and change suppliers each time a purchase is required.
 In contrast, procurement creates competition amongst suppliers.
 But this is good for you as a buyer because the competition allows for innovation among suppliers and a healthy business environment.

-The difference between sourcing and procurement
+The key difference between sourcing and procurement

 Though there is a clear difference between the sourcing and procurement functions (sourcing is just a small part of the procurement cycle), often, smaller organizations combine the two.